mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 Well, that was okay.
 What was bad about third wheeling?
 "We can watch something else," I suggested.

 "Do you really want to watch _Lyle, Lyle, Crocodile_?" she asked.
-She didn't seem like she was going to enjoy it, and Christian felt the same.
+She sounded like she wasn't going to enjoy it, and Christian felt the same.

 "Why can't we just watch a movie on your laptop and project it onto a TV?
 Like at the library?"
 I asked.
 Well, I guess it sounded like they wanted to watch a movie at 10pm and not any earlier.
 They had their chances.